How air turbulence creates danger in the skies - KESQ

 As airlines aren’t required to report more minor injuries, the total number of injuries is unclear.

 Fatalities, such as the Singapore Airlines incident, are also extremely uncommon.
-In March 2023, severe turbulence on a private jet resulted in the death of a former White House official.
 A December 1997 United Airlines flight from Tokyo to Honolulu also experienced turbulence that left one person dead.

 “Turbulence makes flights bumpy and can occasionally be dangerous,” says University of Reading meteorology researcher Mark Prosser.